A Cozmoslabs Product

 After the option is enabled, you are required to select every page that contains a Paid Member Subscriptions shortcode in order for everything to work correctly.

-If you are using the Stripe add-on, this option will also make sure that the Stripe JS library is only loaded on the selected pages.
+If you are using Stripe, this option will also make sure that the Stripe JS library is only loaded on the selected pages.

 reCAPTCHA